Beneath the water since I was a boy

 For drug addiction including smoking might have to go the extra mile and gross yourself out on several things that appeal to the brain's better nature of being grossed out(being careful not to build up shock resistance) until you hit upon the right thing.
 First of all, just never do some things.
-And if you are lucky enough to be able to detach from whatever addiction, never but never think one day that you'll be able to just try it again, because what went dark like lights going out on a freeway system, lamp by lamp are still on the electronic grid and can boom, light up again like flipping the breaker switch for all the lights at once and that a person can be back up to speed!
+And if you are lucky enough to be able to detach from whatever addiction, never but never think one day that you'll be able to just try it again, because what went dark like lights going out on a freeway system, lamp by lamp are still on the electronic grid and can boom, light up again like flipping the breaker switch for all the lights at once and, just like that a person can be back up to speed!

 Maybe try reading Janet Amatuzio's books on her years as medical examiner for Anoka County.
 One of her stories where she was called out to what neighbors thought was a crime scene because of all the blood everywhere and turned out to be a corroded spot in the lungs that had worked its way through the aorta behind it from smoking is one of my go-to reminders to don't even try one.

 - Drink 32 glasses of water to neutralize the acidic affects of drinking one soda (works for me!).

 Or, on eating meat, just keep thinking about eye balls and take a very humble respectful approach if at all.
+Grass fed is a good start, as long as the grass isn't full of weed pesticides.
 In India where all life is held to be sacred there is generally no meat eating and cows are more treasured for their composting abilities (a 6 minute yt video by Vedic Way on using compost from cows https://www.youtube.com/watch?v=oifWngdzwCg ).
 Also, gross, but makes a good insect repellent.

 There is ghee making from milk in India, but ideally these cows are fed ground up fresh greens and roam free.
 Ghee is very lymphatic system friendly.